oils-for-unix/yaks/doc/yaks.md

 - To experiment with something like Zig's comptime, C++ constexpr/consteval
   - Should replace a lot of code gen in Oils?

-- To experiment with an interpreter for a static language -- like a comptime interpreter
+  - This requires an **interpreter** for a static language, which is interesting

 - To experiment with mixing dynamic and static styles --
   - Python/mycpp pair